 You’re gonna get hooked on The Handle Bar pretty quick.
 With studios in South Boston, Fenway and Harvard Square, this indoor cycling studio is alive with hot beats, low lights, and epic sweat sessions.
 They use a combo of arm weights, tap backs, and good ol’ fashioned sprints to keep the mind guessing, and the body working.
 Add in some motivational instructors and hold on, because you’re in for one wild ride.

 The instructors at Recycle Studio like to say that while their bikes are stationary, you’re still going places.
 To strength.
 To health.
 To betterment.
-Boston’s first and finest boutique spin studio has homes in both the South End and Back Bay.
+Boston’s first and finest boutique studio has long had a home in South End.
 Back in the day, Recycle introduced Boston to sweaty spin classes with low lighting and loud music.
 And today, they’re still up to their old tricks…in the best way.
 Plus, with Recycle you never have to take a day off—the studio is open every day except the Fourth of July.

 Located at the end of Hanover Street, near the Waterfront, this studio is the first to ride into the North End.
 Of course Ride has all the cycling essentials, like bikes and a full-body workout.
 But this studio cranks up the music and hits the climbs, sprints, jumps, tap backs, and push-ups extra hard, taking your ride to new heights.
 Bonus: There’s a smoothie and juice bar (courtesy of e.t.c. juicery) inside of the studio, so you can grab a refreshing beverage to refuel on your way out.